lfd-hydrants/lfd-hydrants/README.md

 ## Build history

+### In-app Help link + training document (this session) — no new SQL

+- **"?"
+Help button** added to every header — the login screen, the company shell, and the chief shell.
+Opens a collapsible reference covering the real workflow: signing in, starting/ending a job, entering each activity type, Unable to Test vs. incomplete-save, Report Hydrant, what the status colors mean and why they stick, offline sheets.
+Chief/admin logins additionally see sections on Campaigns, the three report types, Mark Repaired, Stats, and Settings — content is tailored to who's actually signed in.
+- **`LFD_Hydrant_App_Training_Guide.docx`** — a standalone Word document
+  for teaching the department, covering the same ground as the in-app Help but formatted for printing/presenting: numbered sections, callout boxes for the "gotcha" moments (missing readings, Unable to Test, sticky status), and a one-page quick-reference table at the end.

 ### Real Excel files instead of CSV, plus missing filter descriptions on PDFs (this session) — no new SQL, 1 new CDN library

 - **Every "CSV" export is now a real `.xlsx` file**, using SheetJS